ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 ---
 title: "Emily Mills"
-summary: "Mary Emily Mills, better known as Emily, was owner of M. E. Mills general store in Brookton/Brooktondale NY.
-Known for her charity, Emily was a devoted member of the Congregational Church where she taught Sunday School and played piano.
-Emily was also active in local temperance organizations."
 date: "2021-05-25"
 weight: 5
 ---

 Mary Emily Mills, born Dec 1858 Staten Island, NY, died 03 Nov 1937 Brooktondale NY, who went by Emily, was the youngest child of Edward H. and Mary Ann Mills.
-Owner of [**M. E. Mills**]({{% ref "features/me-mills" %}}) general store in Brookton/Brooktondale NY.
-Active in the temperance movement as well as Sunday School teacher and piano player in Brooktonale Congregational Church.
+Proprietor of [**M. E. Mills**]({{% ref "features/me-mills" %}}) general store in Brookton/Brooktondale NY.
+Active in the [temperance movement]({{% ref "features/temperance" %}}) in the Independent Order of Good Templars and the Women's Christian Temperance Union, as well as Sunday School teacher and piano player in Brooktonale Congregational Church.
+She was highly regarded as a cheerful, kind, and charitable person.

 <!--more-->